IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-ios.md

 ## Code Samples

-The following code samples provide examples of performing specific activities relating to managing UID2 with the UID2 iOS SDK.
+The following code samples provide examples of performing specific activities relating to managing UID2 with the UID2 SDK for iOS.

 Generate an initial UID2 Identity (for instructions, see [Client-Server Integration Guide for Mobile](../guides/integration-mobile-client-side#configure-the-uid2-mobile-sdk)):